zackfeldstein/suse-ai-fleet/README.md

 - If charts fail to deploy due to authentication issues, verify that the `application-collection` secret is correctly configured
 - For GPU-related issues with Ollama, ensure your nodes have proper NVIDIA drivers installed and the GPU is accessible to the container runtime
+- For GPU Operator issues, check the logs in the gpu-operator namespace
 - Check Fleet logs for any errors during chart deployment

 ## Customization

 To customize any of the Helm chart values, modify the corresponding `fleet.yaml` file in the appropriate chart directory.

+## Notes about GPU Configuration

+The GPU Operator is configured with the following settings for RKE2:

+- Driver installation is disabled (assuming pre-installed drivers)
+- Toolkit environment variables are set for RKE2 containerd configuration
+- The nvidia runtime is set as the default for containerd